knight-dev/GenEpiLAC2025/course_modules_2025/Sequencing&QC/Sequencing&QC.md

 -o = all output will be written to this directory

-Once Trim Galore has finished, check the outputs.
-You should see that two new FASTQ (.fq) files have been created inside the "trimmed" folder:
+Once Trim Galore has finished, check the outputs inside the folder "trimmed".
+You should see that two new trimmed FASTQ (.fq) files have been created as well as FastQC reports:

 CNGB1553_S31_L001_R1_001_val_1.fq.gz